98477772/docs/內容/驗證/保持您的帳戶和數據安全/authorizing-oauth-apps.md

 ### Types of requested data

-{% data variables.product.prodname_oauth_apps %} can request several types of data.
+{% data variables.product.prodname，_oauth_apps %} can request several types of data.

 | Type of data | Description |
 | --- | --- |